Maxltrm/maxltrm.github.io/_posts/2024-09-22-gitlab-lab-minikube.markdown

 categories: notes how-to gitlab homelab kubernetes devops
 ---

-## **Gitlab Lab on Minikube Quickstart guide**
+## **Gitlab on Minikube Quickstart guide**

 ### Introduction

 I need to test some gitlab features such as as storing terraform modules and status files, and I want to experiment with [Atlantis](https://www.runatlantis.io/){:target="_blank"}.

-I followed mostly followed the Gitlab official documentation but I had to take some additional steps so I am taking the opportunity to write a quickstart guide so that I can quickly spin up a gitlab Lab environment if I need it again in the future.
+I mostly followed the Gitlab official documentation but I had to take some additional steps so I am taking the opportunity to write a quickstart guide so that I can quickly spin up a gitlab Lab environment if I need it again in the future.

 ### Create minikube cluster